anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/optimizations.rst

     single instruction multiple data (SIMD) instructions, and high performance caches.
     The article describes optimizations, included in Intel |R| Distribution for Python*, aimed to automatically boost performance of numerically intensive code.
-    This talk is intended for Python programmers who want to get the most out of their hardware but do not have time or expertise to re-code their applications using techniques such as native extensions or Cython.
+    This paper is intended for Python programmers who want to get the most out of their hardware but do not have time or expertise to re-code their applications using techniques such as native extensions or Cython.